Developing carbon targets for existing large buildings

 Our carbon neutrality goal

-Mayor Walsh set a goal to make Boston carbon neutral by 2050.
+Our goal is to make Boston carbon neutral by 2050.
 The City is doing our part to keep Boston healthy and lessen the impact of climate change.
 In 2019, a community working group proposed that we develop a new policy that requires large buildings to cut carbon pollution over time.

 Some large building owners are already moving forward with retrofits that cut carbon emissions.
 These include projects like: